Samiksha1501/Netflix-Clone/README.md

 # Netflix-Clone
-I developed the Netflix Clone using HTML and CSS
+Developed the Netflix Clone using HTML and CSS